hadigghazi/SmartCampus/README.md

 - **[FastAPI](https://fastapi.tiangolo.com/)**: A modern web framework used with Python to create endpoints for interacting with the machine learning model.
 - **[scikit-learn](https://scikit-learn.org/stable/)**: Utilized for machine learning tasks, including model training and predictions.
 - **[Matplotlib](https://matplotlib.org/)**: Employed for data visualization, providing graphical representations of analysis results.
+- **[Docker](https://www.docker.com/)**: The front-end and back-end services are containerized using Docker Compose.
+- **[Amazon EC2](https://aws.amazon.com/ec2/)**: The Laravel project and MySQL database are hosted on an Amazon EC2 instance for scalable, cloud-based infrastructure.

 <br><br>
 <!-- UI UX -->